Barclays Under AML Check Scrutiny

 Barclays has revealed that the Financial Conduct Authority (FCA), the biggest financial regulatory body in the UK, has been investigating their AML check due to possible misconduct.
 Whilst Barclays maintains a strong regulatory posture within many global jurisdictions, its UK division has long been subject to FCA scrutiny.
 This is an unsurprising start to the 2025 UK regulatory landscape, as many have been predicting a tighter fist from the FCA amidst their implementation of “new rules” to strengthen the resilience of the UK’s financial sector.

-With several big players having been named and shamed for AML and IDV mishaps in 2024, including Starling and Metro, the UK financial sector must brace itself for a regulatory reshuffle in 2025, with AML making its debut as a sector priority.
+With several prominent UK banks, including Starling and Metro, having been called out for AML and IDV mishaps in 2024, including Starling and Metro, the UK financial sector must brace itself for a regulatory reshuffle in 2025, with AML making its debut as a sector priority.
 Ensuring best-in-class KYC solutions and a strong AML platform is critical.

 On Thursday, the bank said the Financial Conduct Authority (FCA) was examining whether financial controls at its UK division had been too lax and if the lender had broken anti-money laundering laws.